trangdata/trang1618/README.md

 This is the repository for my personal webpage, <https://trang.page>.
 Apart from minor changes, I mostly followed [Noam Ross' open code](https://www.noamross.net/2019/08/09/a-new-website/) for this site:

--   The site is generated using the [Hugo](https://gohugo.io/) static site generator, with the R package [blogdown](https://bookdown.org/yihui/blogdown/) generating [R Markdown](https://rmarkdown.rstudio.com/ss) posts.
+-   The page is generated using the [Hugo](https://gohugo.io/) static site generator, with the R package [blogdown](https://bookdown.org/yihui/blogdown/) generating [R Markdown](https://rmarkdown.rstudio.com/ss) posts.
 -   The [Kube](https://imperavi.com/kube/) framework by Imperavi provides basic layout and user-interaction.